-WRC/DVR partnership is intended to improve the performance of DVR with respect to the evaluation standards and performance measures established in WIOA.
+WRC/DVR partnership is intended to improve the performance of DVR with respect to the evaluation standards and performance indicators established in the Act.
 WRC issues an annual report reviewing the activities and performance of DVR as well as offering WRC advice on goals and priorities in the State Plan.
 DVR and WRC jointly submit the report to RSA.
 Input from the WRC is an important component of the DVR's comprehensive Needs Assessment and annual updates to the assessment.